sellerlabs/welcome/README.md

 - [ ] Over the course of the next two weeks, introduce yourself personally to 8 people.
 Ideally, this is a 10 - 15 minute conversation that is intended to break the ice.
 Be creative; go for a coffee.
 Don't forget our remote folks!

 ## Customer Success Onboarding:
 - [ ] Create an account on [Seller Labs University](https://www.sellerlabsuniversity.com/users/sign_up).
 Ask the Head of Customer Success to add you to the internal team to access some great [intro courses](https://github.com/sellerlabs/customer-success/blob/master/documentation/slu-courses.md).
+More detailed information coming soon.

 ## Developer Onboarding:
 - [ ] You'll be given an AWS account.
 You should be in the developers group.
 It is recommended you enable [MFA (multi-factor authentication)](https://github.com/sellerlabs/lounge/blob/master/mfa.md).